Learn how to hem knit fabric three different ways and which one is my favorite. Each works for different fabric for the perfect hem.

 - midweight mint cotton spandex (similar*)

-- printed midweight cotton spandex – ice cream cone fabric, ice cream cone fabric, neapolitan cce cream cone (I got mine as a remnant from a warehouse, but I found some that at similar.)
+- printed midweight cotton spandex – ice cream cone fabric, ice cream cone fabric, neapolitan ice cream cone

 - lightweight gray bamboo rayon spandex*